-Team Japan recaptured the ISU World Team Trophy title they had won once before in 2012.
-Japan totaled 109 points over the three days of competition.
-Team Russia moved up again to second place to claim the silver medal with 105 points while three-time and defending champions team USA earned the bronze with 97 points.
+Team Japan recaptured the ISU World Team Trophy title they previously won in 2012, with a combined total of 109 points over the three days of competition.
+Team Russia moved up again to second place to claim the silver medal with 105 points while three-time and defending champions Team USA finished third with 97 points.

-In the end it came down to the Ladies event.
-Mai Mihara and Wakaba Higuchi put out spectacular performances to finish second and third in the Ladies Free Skating, collecting 11 and 10 points respectively for Japan.
+In the end it came down to the ladies event.
+Mai Mihara and Wakaba Higuchi put out spectacular performances to finish second and third in the ladies free, collecting 11 and 10 points respectively for Japan.
 Mihara’s performance to “Cinderella” featured seven clean triples and excellent spins and she scored a personal best with 146.17 points.
 Higuchi’s program to “Scheherazade” was clean with the maximum of seven triples as well and she, too posted a new personal best with 145.30 points.
-Pair skaters Sumire Suto/Francis Boudreau-Audet came sixth in the Pairs Free Skating and contributed seven points to the team score.
+Pair skaters Sumire Suto and Francis Boudreau-Audet came sixth in the Pairs Free Skating and contributed seven points to the team score.

 “Our team did not perform to their maximum, but we really felt the atmosphere of this event.
 We enjoyed our skating as much as we could and we were very happy the season is over.
 We congratulated each other and think we ended the season on a high note”, team captain Ekaterina Bobrova said.